 - 3. Molding

-By dividing the model into small pieces, subtle expressions characteristic of Hakata Ningyo can be accurately and beautifully copied from the model.
-A clay wall is constructed around the edge of the model and plaster poured in to make a mold, which is then left to dry in the shade for three days or so.
+By dividing the model into small pieces, the subtle expression which is the most notable characteristic of Hakata dolls can be accurately and beautifully copied from the model.
+A clay wall is constructed around the edge of the model and plaster is poured in to make a mold, which is then left to dry in the shade for around three days.

-Small blocks of clay 3cm square and 1 cm deep are prepared.
-The details of the doll’s body are made by sticking several of these small clay slabs together with diluted clay called dobe before pressing them with the thumbs into the finished plaster mold.
-When completed the clay doll is carefully removed from the plaster mold to reveal a replica in clay, which is then left to dry.
-As the doll is hollow, this allows even firing through to the very center of the core.
+- 4. Making the doll's body Small blocks of clay that are 30 cm square and 1 cm thick are prepared.
+The details of the doll are forged by hand-pressing these small clay slabs onto the plaster mold carefully and adhering them with clay diluted with water called dobe.
+When completed, the clay doll is carefully removed from the plaster mold to reveal a replica in the clay, which is then left to dry.
+The doll is hollow at this stage which allows an even firing to the center of the core.

 Where to Buy & More Information